bitextor/bicleaner/README.md

 The generated output file will contain the same lines and columns that the original input file, adding an extra column containing the Bicleaner classifier score.

-This script is located in bicleaner-filter/src, and can be run with
+This script can be run with

 ```
 python3 bicleaner-classifier-full.py [-h] -m METADATA [-s SOURCE_LANG]